 If you believe you should have received correspondence from us please contact us on (+356) 2557 4400 or send a secure mail through your Online Banking.

-Your investment is safe kept in our nominee account, this allows us to give you the lowest execution fees under our scalable business model.
+Your investment is safely kept in our nominee account, this allows us to give you the lowest execution fees under our scalable business model.
 However this means we cannot offer the ability to submit votes or to attend company meetings.

 Any new shares or rights resulting from a corporate action will be automatically credited to your Investment Account on the date specified in the corporate action notification.
 However due to market or operational constraints there may be a delay of 1 or 2 days.

 Cash entitlements resulting from corporate actions will be paid straight to your Investment Cash Account, in the same currency of denomination of the security.
-Should you not have an Investment Cash Account in the currency of denomination of the security, a new Investment Cash Account will be automatically opened to allow processing of the entitlement.
+Should you not have an Investment Cash Account in the currency of denomination of the security, a new Investment Cash Account will be automatically opened to allow the processing of this entitlement.

 If you received an entitlement of bonus shares in relation to your investment in a Maltese equity and you wish to request a tax certificate, you can call us on (+356) 2557 4400 or send us a secure mail through your Online Banking.